SheatNoisette/VoltaireConnect/README.md

 # Required tools

-A POSIX compatible environement is required to build a web extension ready to be imported in Firefox.
+A POSIX compatible environement and [TypeScript](https://www.typescriptlang.org/index.html#download-links) are required to build a web extension ready to be imported in Firefox.

 To build the Web Extension, simply do: